 Sponsored by the National Science Foundation, Summer Internships are paid summer tutoring opportunities for undergraduates interested in education.

-Cal Teach offers UGIS 82: K–8 Teaching and Inquiry-Based Lesson Design in the Science and Mathematics Classroom during the summer.
-This is a great way to engage in math and science teaching with younger students, explore what the Cal Teach program has to offer, and satisfy the prerequisite requirement for EDUC 130 to get a head start on the Cal Teach minor.
+Cal Teach offers UGIS 82: K–8 Teaching and Inquiry-Based Lesson Design in the Science and Mathematics Classroom and EDUC 130: Knowing and Learning in Mathematics and Science during the summer.
+This is a great way to engage in math and science teaching with younger students and explore what the Cal Teach program has to offer.
 Please visit the Summer Sessions site for information on summer courses at Berkeley.